T R A N S L I T E R A T I O N

 School learning was particularly difficult during the first half of the 20th century for the Jews.
 Nekhemiya is a diminutive variant of the feminine given name Nekhomo, found in the book Russian-Jewish Given Names (1998) by Boris Feldblyum, Pg.
 64: "Nekhomo...
 Nakha, Nakhe, Nekhamka, Nakhama, etc."

 This example oncerns the documents for the Marriage of James & Lesya Hannum of EEH.
 The Belarussians (who mostly speak only Russian today, not Belarussian, due to the USSR years), sometimes transliterated the "A" in HANNUM to a Cyrillic (Russian) "A," but the officer handling my visa application once insisted that HANNUM should be transliterated as it was on my Ukrainian visa etc., with the Belarussian "E." Neither the A nor the E have the exact right sound, so it was a tossup... but the visa officer was adamant, and claimed that there was no proof I was the same person as in the other documents; I had entered Belarus from Ukraine.
 Finally we convinced her on every point of the name except the double "N." In Russian double Ns are pronounced twice, with an audible syllible break between them.
-She insisted that the Ukrainian documents containing a single N was a different name, and we had to spend three hours finding and procuring a new translation and notarisation, this time with a single N: ГАНЕМ (GANEM), for Russian has no letter "H" and transliterates it as a G!
-Heinrich Himmler is transliterated as Ginrek Gemler!
+She insisted that the Ukrainian documents containing a single N was a different name, and we had to spend three hours finding and procuring a new translation and notarisation, this time with a single N: ГАНЕМ (GANEM / HANNUM).
+Russian has no letter "H" and transliterates it as a G. Heinrich Himmler is transliterated as Ginrek Gemler.

 EEH has many times obtained access to "private" and "no longer extant" hospital, institution, and orphanage records.
 These records are important because they usually contain the names and addresses of next of kin.
 Pictured here is Royal Berkshire Hospital in Reading, Berkshire, Eng.